Second Era of Northern Domination: Eastern Han dynasty

-In 157, local leader Chu Đạt in Jiuzhen attacked and killed the Chinese magistrate, then marched north with an army of four to five thousand.
-The governor of Jiuzhen, Ni Shi, was killed.
+In 157, local leader Chu Đạt in Jiuzhen rebelled and killed the Chinese magistrate of Jufeng who was notorious for his greed and cruelty, then marched north with an army of four to five thousand.
+War broke out between Ni Shi (Vietnamese: Nghê Thức), the governor of Jiuzhen, and the rebels, during which Ni Shi was killed in action.
 The Han general of Jiuzhen, Wei Lang, gathered an army and defeated Chu Đạt, beheading 2,000 rebels.